peter-tackage/kotlin-options/README.md

 Kotlin has nullable types, however, the use of `null` as a value is not supported in some popular libraries, such as RxJava 2.
 This means that another way of representing the absence of a value is required.

-This mini-library allows you to represent the absence of a value without worrying about nulls and provides functional operators to transform the value.
+This mini-library allows you to safely represent the absence of a value without nulls and provides functional operators to transform the value.

 ## Usage: